-Like I have said before, the costs of creating the original and the hourly rate has already been incorporated in my original prices.
+As I have said before, the costs of creating the original and the hourly rate has already been incorporated into my original prices.

 When deciding on a selling price for prints, you will want to add the costs of the prints, packaging costs, shipping costs, website costs, and taxes.

 The next step is to determine a profit margin.

 It is good to see how much other artists sell their prints for and the average market price.